cbrummitt/Rocket_token_bot_tutorial/README.md

 At the end of the contest, venture capitalists and other investors will evaluate business plans.
 They will also decide which ones they want to fund. **If you hold a token given by someone whose business plan was highly rated by the investors, then that token is a lottery ticket :ticket: for a prize:**

-- :airplane: :school: :briefcase: :city_sunrise: The prize is an all-expenses-paid trip to Milan :it: for a business training course at the [Business School of Bocconi University](http://www.unibocconi.eu/), one of the best business schools in Europe.
+- :airplane: :school: :briefcase: :city_sunrise: The prize is an all-expenses-paid trip to Milan :it: for a business training course and #startup week at the [Business School of Bocconi University](http://www.sdabocconi.it/en), one of the best business schools in Europe.
 The cost of this intensive course, lodging, and travel will be fully covered.
 There will also be an opportunity to pitch to investors in Milan.
+- There will be 50 such prizes!
-- **The more you help others with their projects, the more tokens you will be given, and the more chances you have at winning this prize.**
+- **The more you help others with their projects, the more tokens you will be given, and the more chances you have at winning one of these 50 trips to Milan.**

 ### Giving tokens